palkan/engems/README.md

 # Engems

-This resository contains examples/scripts for building Rails component-based architecture on top of engines and gems.
+This repository contains examples/scripts for building Rails component-based architecture on top of engines and gems.

 <p align="center">
   <a href="https://coggle.it/diagram/XWb1MGn5-5cWTBOx/t/engems">